Lace Knitting Stitches: Easy Lace and Eyelet Patterns

 Lace Knitting Charts

 Knitting charts are another way of writing instructions in pictorial form using symbols.
 Some patterns provide just the written instructions, others offer just the chart, and others provide both.
-As you gain experience and confidence, you will decide which instruction delivery method works best.

 The chart can give you a good sense of how your lace is created and how it will look.